Labor and Economic Opportunity

 Minors under 18 years of age must obtain a work permit or a written agreement or contract entered into between the employer and the governing school district, public school academy, or nonpublic school before starting work.
 Work permits can be obtained from the state of Michigan school issuing officer (the chief administrator of a school district, intermediate school district, etc.) the minor attends or the school district where the minor will be employed.
 If the minor changes jobs, a new work permit is required for the new employer.
 A work permit may be revoked for poor academic performance.
 A work permit is required even if the minor is home/cyber/virtual/online schooled, does not attend school, or out-of-state resident.

 Work permits are no longer available for bulk purchase from Michigan Center for Career & Technical Education; work permits are available for printing or download below.
-Note: CA-6 work permits must be printed, front and back, on pink paper and CA-7 work permits must be printed, front and back, on yellow paper to be valid.
+Note: Executive Order 2020-116 has temporarily suspended the requirement that CA-6 work permits must be printed, front and back, on pink paper and CA-7 work permits must be printed, front and back, on yellow paper to be valid.

 When both federal and state laws apply the more stringent standard must be observed.